SaiKumarGunti08/Telco_customer_Churn-Project/README.md

 ## Objectives

-1. *Understand the Dataset:* Perform a thorough exploration of the dataset to identify patterns, trends, and anomalies.
+1. Understand the Dataset:Perform a thorough exploration of the dataset to identify patterns, trends, and anomalies.
-2. *Identify Key Factors:* Determine the features most correlated with customer churn.
+2. Identify Key Factors:Determine the features most correlated with customer churn.
-3. *Visualize Insights:* Create visualizations to effectively communicate findings.
+3. Visualize Insights:Create visualizations to effectively communicate findings.
-4. *Prepare for Predictive Modeling:* Ensure the dataset is clean and insights are ready for further modeling.
+4. Prepare for Predictive Modeling:Ensure the dataset is clean and insights are ready for further modeling.

 ## Dataset Description

 The dataset includes information about a telecommunications company's customers, their demographics, services, and account details.
 Key columns include:

-- *CustomerID:* Unique identifier for each customer.
+CustomerID:Unique identifier for each customer.
-- *Demographics:* Gender, age, and other personal details.
+Demographics:Gender, age, and other personal details.
-- *Services:* Types of services subscribed (e.g., internet, phone, TV).
+Services:Types of services subscribed (e.g., internet, phone, TV).
-- *Account Information:* Contract type, tenure, charges, and payment methods.
+Account Information:Contract type, tenure, charges, and payment methods.
-- *Churn:* Binary indicator of whether the customer has left (Yes/No).
+Churn:Binary indicator of whether the customer has left (Yes/No).

 ## Features of the Project

-1. *Data Cleaning:*
+1. Data Cleaning:

    - Handled missing values and incorrect data types.
    - Standardized categorical variables for analysis.

-2. *Exploratory Data Analysis:*
+2. Exploratory Data Analysis:

    - Univariate analysis to understand individual feature distributions.
    - Bivariate and multivariate analysis to explore relationships between features and churn.

-3. *Visualizations:*
+3. Visualizations:

    - Bar charts and histograms for categorical and numerical data.
    - Correlation heatmaps to highlight significant relationships.
    - Boxplots to identify outliers and compare churn patterns.

-4. *Insights:*
+4. Insights:

    - Identification of key features impacting churn (e.g., tenure, monthly charges, contract type).
    - Behavioral patterns of customers likely to churn.

-5. *Recommendations:*
+5. Recommendations:

    - Strategies to reduce churn based on identified factors.

 ## Tools and Technologies

-- *Programming Language:* Python
+- Programming Language: Python
-- *Libraries:* Pandas, NumPy, Matplotlib, Seaborn
+- Libraries:Pandas, NumPy, Matplotlib, Seaborn
-- *Environment:* Jupyter Notebook
+- Environment:Jupyter Notebook

 ## Results

-- *Key Findings:*
+- Key Findings:

   - Customers with shorter tenures and higher monthly charges are more likely to churn.
   - Contract type and payment methods play significant roles in churn behavior.
   - Customers with month-to-month contracts are at higher risk.

-- *Visualizations:*
+- Visualizations:

   - Churn distribution by demographic and service attributes.
   - Correlation of numerical features with churn.